Download page Monitor Applications with the IoT Dashboards.

 The page introduces the features, functionality, and goal of each of these dashboards:

 The Device Dashboard enables you to monitor your device status, custom information, and custom device application information.
 You can view summary activity or use filters to drill down to view metrics for a specific device.

 Using the Device Dashboard, DevOps can ensure that devices are up and running, product managers and business stakeholders can examine device activity and trends, and developers can drill down into results to identify issues affecting single or multiple devices.

 The Network Request Dashboard enables you to view outgoing network requests, network request details, and analyze network requests.

 Check the availability of a device or service

 View failed network requests

-Analyze and sort network requests by criteria such as status code, app version, etc.
+Analyze and sort network requests by criteria such as status code, app version, and so on